 Once an applicant is eligible for admission, the application is considered during one of two application rounds or during a rolling admission process depending upon the date of application.
 Students applying in the first round have priority over those applying in the second, and those applying in the second round have priority over those in the rolling admission.
 Within rounds, eligible students will be selected randomly.
 Applicants with currently enrolled siblings have priority over other applicants (as per state law).

 NOTE: Applications are valid for one school year and are not carried over to the next school year.

 Non-discrimination and equal opportunity are the policy of the Lenox Public Schools in all of its educational programs, activities, and employment practices.
-No person shall be excluded from or discriminated from participation or workplace advancement on the basis of race, color, sex, gender identity, religion, national origin, sexual orientation, or disability.
+No person shall be excluded from or discriminated from participation or workplace advancement on the basis of race, color, sex, gender identity, religion, national origin, sexual orientation, limited English proficiency, housing status, or disability.

 Lenox Memorial Middle & High School

 - For each school year, the application deadline for the first round of School Choice is January 31.
 First round admission decisions will be mailed no later than March 15.You must submit a signed enrollment agreement no later than April 15 to reserve your first round selection.